namehash/namekit/apps/api.nameai.dev/README.md

 # Getting Started
-This section is describing how to setup running NameRank instance on local environment
+This section is describing how to setup running NameAI instance on local environment

 ## Environment variables
-NameRank requires certain env variables propagated for it's NameGuard subcomponent.
+NameAI requires certain env variables propagated for it's NameGuard subcomponent.
 Those variables are defined and described in [.env.example](./.env.example) file which is a point of reference.
-Script responsible for running local NameRank instance is expecting those variables to be poulated in .env file before execution.
+Script responsible for running local NameAI instance is expecting those variables to be poulated in .env file before execution.

 ## Requirements
 python3 with pip installed on local env

 ## Scripts
-Running [start-local.sh](./start-local.sh) script will result in creating running NameRank instance on local environment.
+Running [start-local.sh](./start-local.sh) script will result in creating running NameAI instance on local environment.
 This instance can be reached under [localhost:8000](localhost:8000)